 Leave the donuts to rise for about one hour.
 You can leave them for up to 6 hours to rise if you have other things to be doing.
 They will rise a lot further when they cook, so they don’t have to have risen too much before cooking.
 While they are rising place the second measure of sugar and the cinnamon in a bowl ready for dusting the sourdough donut holes with.

-Heat some oil in either a deep fryer or on the stove top to about 330ºF.
+Heat some oil in either a deep fryer or on the stove top in a stock pot to about 330ºF.
 Keep a close eye on the oil as it is flammable and keep children out of the kitchen while you are using it.

 Place the donuts in the oil a few at a time.
 They will sink at first, but will rise to the top as they are cooking.
 Flip them over with some tongs or a slotted spoon when the bottom goes a rich golden color.